Robust, fast, and efficient formation of stable tetratomic molecules from ultracold atoms via generalized stimulated Raman exact passage: Introduction

-In the ongoing experiments, ultracold molecules are first prepared by association of pre-cooled atoms~\cite{RevModPhys.82.1225}, either via photo- or the magneto-association~\cite{Dulieu_2009, 10.1063/1.3357286, Q2012, D1CS01040A}.
+In the ongoing experiments, ultracold molecules are first prepared by association of pre-cooled atoms~\cite{RevModPhys.82.1225}, either via magneto or the photo-association (PA)~\cite{Dulieu_2009, 10.1063/1.3357286, Q2012, D1CS01040A}.
 Subsequently, the formed molecules should be immediately transferred to absolute ground states, it is commonly achieved via the well-known Stimulated Raman adiabatic passage (STIRAP)~\cite{PhysRevA.65.063619, PhysRevLett.101.133005} and its variants, such as multi-state STIRAP~\cite{Danzl2010, Mark2009, PhysRevA.78.021402, PhysRevA.78.033617, PhysRevA.81.013632, PhysRevA.103.033301}.
 In principle, by manipulating the system to evolve along the adiabatic dark state, an efficient and robust state transfer can be obtained~\cite{RevModPhys.70.1003, RevModPhys.79.53, RevModPhys.89.015006}.
 Until now, STIRAP has been demonstrated successfully~\cite{Bergmann_2019}, however, its application has been limited to the realm of diatomic molecules~\cite{PhysRevLett.98.043201, PhysRevLett.101.133005, Danzl1062, PhysRevLett.105.203001, Ospelkaus2008, PhysRevA.80.043620, PhysRevLett.122.253201, Duda2023, gjzh-8dsb}.
 Directly applying it to UPMs preparation remains challenging.
-To address this problem, researchers have developed STIRAP variants, for instance, Feshbach/Efimov resonance-assisted STIRAP, to support theoretical investigations into UPMs preparation~\cite{PhysRevLett.99.133002, PhysRevA.79.063415, PhysRevA.83.043605, PhysRevA.85.023629}.
-Nevertheless, the successful application of such techniques is limited by the adiabatic criterion~\cite{PhysRevA.81.043614}, which renders the systems vulnerable to environmental factors, e.g., collisions or decay to outside states.
+On the other hand, researchers have developed some generalized versions of STIRAP, for instance, Feshbach/Efimov resonance-assisted STIRAP, to support theoretical investigations into UPMs preparation~\cite{PhysRevLett.99.133002, PhysRevA.79.063415, PhysRevA.83.043605, PhysRevA.85.023629}.
+Nevertheless, the successful application of such techniques is limited by the adiabatic criterion, which renders the systems vulnerable to environmental factors, e.g., collisions or decay to outside states.